Chemical Crimes Against The Black Community

 There’s a strong, unrecognized, but undeniable connection between secret US military and ‘public health’ programs that sprayed southern Black communities with DDT throughout the 1940s & 1950s, and today’s epidemics of obesity, breast cancer and other DDT-related diseases in those same southern communities and within the Black diaspora.

-This illegal, concealed, and genocidal DDT exposure continues today through DDT-contaminated Little Cigars marketed directly to young Black men, women and even children.
+This illegal and still secret DDT exposure continues today through DDT-contaminated Little Cigars marketed directly to young Black men, women and even children.

-If what I will document in this post is true, then this is an atrocity that calls out not just for historical justice and accountability but for international trials of the corporate and governmental criminals behind these ongoing crimes against the Black community.
+This is an atrocity that calls out not just for historical justice and accountability but for international trials of the criminals behind these hateful crimes.

-Since this is the story of an atrocity against Black people in America that spans so much time and so many places, and that has so many victims both long dead and alive today, I have been struggling as a writer to find a way to tell the story.
+Since this is the story of an atrocity that spans so much time and so many places, and that has so many victims both long dead and alive today, I have been struggling as a writer to find a way to tell the story.

-So let’s begin by showing you the connection between DDT exposure of a mother & obesity in her children:
+Let’s begin by showing you the connection between DDT exposure of a pregnant woman & obesity in her children when they reach middle-age:

 International Journal of Obesity, Vol: 44 (2020)